-This course focuses on designing, influencing and implementing health care policies that frame health care financing, practice regulation, access, safety, quality and efficacy and prepares the DNP to engage proactively in the development and implementation of health policy at the institutional, local, state, regional, federal and institutional levels.
+This course focuses on designing, influencing and implementing health care policies that frame health care financing, practice regulation, access, safety, quality and efficacy and prepares the DNP to engage proactively in the development and implementation of health policy at the institutional, local, state, regional and federal levels.
 As leaders in the practice arena, the DNP student will integrate previous knowledge and enhance their professional skills to influence policy makers and advocate for the profession within the policy and healthcare communities.

-NSG-654 | Organizational, Systems and Transformational Leadership | 4 credits

-This course will explore the complexities of leadership in healthcare organizations and systems.
-Students will develop competencies that integrate and are informed by the tenets of Benedictine leadership including humility, hospitality, community and participation, discipline and stewardship.
+NSG-654 | Organizational, Systems and Transformational Leadership | 4 credits This course will explore the complexities of leadership in healthcare organizations and systems.
+Students will develop competencies that integrate and are informed by the tenets of Benedictine Leadership including humility, hospitality, community and participation, discipline and stewardship.
 An emphasis on improvement of health outcomes and assurance of patient safety will be incorporated in this course and students will develop expertise in assessing organizations, identifying systems' issues and facilitating organization-wide changes in practice delivery.
-Experience Hours: 60-120 (minimum of 60 required).
+Experience Hours: 60-120 (Minimum of 60 required).

-$NSG\text{-}655 \mid$ Healthcare Informatics and Technology for Scholarly Practice $\mid 2 \text{ credits}$
+NSG-655 | Healthcare Informatics and Technology for Scholarly Practice | 2 credits